Instructors, Training Requirements, and Continuing Education

 Identification and Registration

-After the exam schedules have been finalized, each APPROVED candidate will be notified by mail of the exact Clinical Practicum session they have been scheduled for.
+After the examination schedule has been finalized, each APPROVED candidate will be notified by mail of the exact Clinical Practicum session they have scheduled.

-• Candidates will NOT be allowed entrance into the Clinical Practicum exam without the aforesaid notification letter.
+- Candidates will NOT be permitted entrance into the Clinical Practicum examination without the notification letter from the Board.

-• At registration, candidates will be assigned an identification number on an I.D. card.
+- At registration, candidates will be assigned an identification number.

-• The assigned I.D. number will be the sole means of candidate identification throughout the administration and grading of the exam.
+- The assigned I.D. number will be the sole means of candidate identification throughout the administration and scoring of the examination.

-• Candidates should be present 30 minutes prior to their scheduled examination time.
+- Candidates should be present thirty (30) minutes prior to their scheduled examination time.

-• Candidates should bring their own pens or pencils.
+- Candidates should bring their own writing utensils.

 Clinical Practicum Content

-• The maximum time allowed for examination of the candidate at each station is 32 minutes.
+- The maximum time allowed for examination of the candidate will be forty (40) minutes.

 Station Scenarios